pSnehanshu/snehanshu-blog/_posts/2019-06-23-my-journey-as-a-developer-so-far.md

 I am currently doing an internship at [NewMotion](https://newmotion.com/en) under the guidance of Andrew Han, sales executive at NewMotion.
 It is a work-from-home internship.
 My job is to build a charge point simulator using the OCPP protocol so that they can do some analysis on their backend.
-He reached out to me through LinkedIn after he found some electric-vehicle related project on my [GitHub profile](https://github.com/pSnehanshu/OCPP-J-CP-Simulator).
+He reached out to me through LinkedIn after he found some electric-vehicle related projects on my [GitHub profile](https://github.com/pSnehanshu/OCPP-J-CP-Simulator).

 Recently I have decided to do freelancing.
 I have created my freelancer profile on some of the platforms.
 I hope to be doing some projects in this way.
 If I get paid for something that I love to do, then there’s